aswebdev/uxd/user-research.md

 **Stage activities where possible**
 Get the participant to demonstrate an activity, rather than tell you about it.
 It will give much more insight into how they complete a set of tasks

+**Use their language and terminology**
+Refer to concepts and objects the way that the participant does.
+Do not correct them explicitly or implicily
 # Reviewing a user interview
 * Does what I learned change the original objective?
 * Is there a pattern in the data that suggests new design considerations?